kcoderhtml/spam-patriot/README.md

     spamRequests(10000, False, 0.05, 3)
     ```
 ## Running
-To run you will need the following packages: random, requests, string, threading, time, signal, and faker.
-Most of these should come pre installed with python except for faker which can be installed with:
+To run you will need the following packages: random, requests, string, threading, time, signal, PySocks, and faker.
+Most of these should come pre installed with python except for faker and PySocks which can be installed with:
     ```bash
-    pip3 install faker
+    pip3 install faker PySocks
     ```